On the extremal length of the hyperbolic metric: Diameter of extremal metrics

-In other words, the supremum defining the extremal length is attained by the metric $\rho$.
-The existence and uniqueness of such an extremal metric are proved in \cite[Theorem 12]{Burton} see also Corollary \ref{coro.extremal}.
-When $c$ is simple, an extremal metric is given by a quadratic differential \cite{Jenkins}, however very little is known about extremal metrics of non-simple curves, see \cite[Section 4.8]{GT} and references therein.
-In this section, we give an upper bound on the diameter of these extremal metrics whose area is normalized to be $1$ (see Theorem \ref{thm.extbound}).
+When $c$ is simple, an extremal metric is given by a quadratic differential \cite{Jenkins}, however very little is known about extremal metrics of non-simple curves, see \cite[Section 4.8]{GT}, and \cite{HZ} and references therein.
+To the best of augthor's knowlege, alghtough in \cite[Theorem 12]{Burton}, the existence of so called ``general extremal metrics'' is proved, the existence of extremal metrics is unknown for non-simple case.
+In this appendix, we assume the existence of such extremal metrics, and give an upper bound on the diameter of these extremal metrics whose area is normalized to be $1$ (see Theorem \ref{thm.extbound}).

-We first observe that the extremality for conformal metrics is necessary to have a bounded diameter. \begin{ex} Consider $B(0,1/e)$, the ball of radius $1/e$ with center $0$.
+We first observe that the extremality for conformal metrics is necessary to have a bounded diameter. \begin{ex}[Hyperbolic punctured disc] Consider $B(0,1/e)$, the ball of radius $1/e$ with center $0$.
 The conformal metric

 has $\mathrm{Area}(\rho) = 2\pi$ and infinite diameter.
 The length of the boundary equals $2\pi e$.
 These can be verified by integrating in polar coordinates and making the change of variables \( r = e^{-u} \).
 This example shows that, in general, conformal metrics may have infinite diameters even when the area is bounded. \end{ex}